jpmv27/netclip/README.md

 Changes:

-- Autosize icon image
+- Autosize icon image (merged uptream)
-- Fix issue with Unicode characters
+- Fix issue with Unicode characters (merged upstream)
-- Handle exception when clipboard is busy
+- Handle exception when clipboard is busy (merged upstream)
-- Ignore updates from 'self'
+- Ignore updates from 'self' (merged upstream)
 - Send update when clipboard is emptied

 Changes are licensed under the same terms as the original